Intergovernmental Bureau for Informatics: Dissolution of IBI

 The demise of IBI was proximally caused by the loss of funding as several countries withdrew from the organization.
 In 1984, persisting divergences between the IBI leadership and UNESCO, about the politics and character of the field, resulted in the decision by UNESCO to create a separate [Intergovernmental Informatics Programme] (IIP), which was launched in 1986.
 Besides being more attuned to the interests of computer manufacturing countries, this new entity was financed by UNESCO's regular budget, whereas IBI required separate contribution from member countries.
 France was the first to switch from IBI to the just-created IIP (then headed by French scientist [André Danzin]).
 In the next three years, several other countries followed suit, including Spain and Italy.
 In addition, several developing countries failed to pay their dues.

-The financial situation having become untenable, the IBI decided to ends its activities in its 4th extraordinary session in 1987, and nominated a Liqudation Committee for that purpose.
+The financial situation having become untenable, the IBI decided to ends its activities in its 4th extraordinary session in 1987, and nominated a Liquidation Committee for that purpose.
 Two other extraordinary sessions took place in 1988, the 5th on April 28–29 and the 6th on November 28–29.

 At the time of its closure, the IBI had 108 employees and debts of US$20 million.
 UNESCO refused to assume these debts or incorporate IBI's programmes.
 Instead it took over only those of IBI's responsibilities which were not already included in the IIP.

 The IBI was the only international body to disappear from the League of Nations.
 It has been claimed that the closure was largely due to pressure from the U.S. government, who would have put pressure on the governments of Spain and Italy.
 By these claims, the U.S. blamed ISI for the fall in equipment sales to developing countries, and were displeased by IBI's projects in Nicaragua and Cuba, for which the U.S. government threatened commercial reprisals in Brazil between 1986 and 1988.